Trinidad, Beni: Climate

+Under the Köppen climate classification, Trinidad has a tropical monsoon climate (Am) with a lengthy rainy season and a short dry season.
+The area receives ample rainfall, but is divided sharply between wet and dry seasons.
+Trinidad is technically Bolivia's wettest departmental capital, with over 1,400 mm more rain falling than in the capital La Paz (which receives around 600 mm).

 Tourism

 The city is surrounded by rivers, lakes and lagoons.
 There are many river tours and restaurants and resorts around the city’s main lagoons.
 Trinidad is also one of the first five Jesuit mission towns established and these are now part of the Misiones tour includes visits to San Javier, Loreto, San Pedro and San Ignacio de Moxos as well.
 Trinidad and San Ignacio de Moxos both take part in the International Baroque Music Festival every two years in Bolivia.